sadiyameem/alarm-clock/README.md

 # Alarm Clock

 # Description
-- This is a simple alarm clock that displays the current time, that allows users to set a time through dropdown and lets users choose from different sounds.
+- This is a simple alarm clock that displays the current time, that allows users to set a time through dropdown and also includes an alarm sound.

 # Features
 - Current time
 - Set alarm time
-- Multiple alarm sounds
 - Set alarm button
 - Clear alarm button